Investigation Discovery Presents An Exclusive Clip Of A New Episode Of ‘The Coroner: I Speak For The Dead’

 — Graham Hetrick (@GrahamHetrick) August 11, 2017

-Investigation Discovery doesn’t show Timothy McEnany’s side of the story — but he certainly has it.
+Investigation Discovery doesn’t show Timothy McEnany’s side of the story, but he certainly has it.

-According to the judgment entered in the Commonwealth of Pennsylvania, McEnany — who tried to appeal the decision — is, unquestionably, guilty of the crime.
+According to the judgment entered in the Commonwealth of Pennsylvania, McEnany — who tried to appeal the decision — is unquestionably guilty of the crime.

 “Appellant’s alleged co-felon did not testify at trial.
 Thus, Appellant was not trying to use this evidence for the limited purpose of restoring the value of the alleged co-felon’s testimony.
 Pursuant to the rationale set forth in Dennis, supra, we hold, the fact that Appellant’s alleged co-felon was not charged was irrelevant if offered to prove Appellant’s innocence.
 Based upon the foregoing analysis, we affirm the judgment of sentence.”

-What’s more, despite the assertion of Investigation Discovery & Hetrick, McEnany insists that he’s innocent, and the victim of a “broken justice system.”
+What’s more, despite the assertion of Investigation Discovery and Hetrick, McEnany insists that he’s innocent and the victim of a “broken justice system.”

 “I am not now, nor was I then, an angel or saint.
 I have made mistakes in life, and am not perfect.
 While I’ve made mistakes, I did not commit the crime that I have been convicted of.”

-Regardless of whose side of the story you believe, the newest episode of The Coroner: I Speak For The Dead will air on Investigation Discovery on August 21.
+Regardless of whose side of the story you believe, the newest episode of The Coroner: I Speak for the Dead will air on Investigation Discovery on August 21.
 Watch and decide for yourself.

 [Featured Image by Discovery Networks]